Keyboard shortcuts

 We want to provide a formal, mathematical description of the key elements in a game:

-You can download the godot project that implements this material.
+You can download the godot project that implements this material and play it here.

 Game State